-We will optimize your website within 10 working days and send you a report.
+We will optimise your website within 10 working days and send you a report.

 100% Money-back Guarantee

-If we cannot optimize your website within 10 working days, we will refund your money in full*.
+If we cannot optimise your website within 10 working days, we will refund your money in full*.

-We will also ensure your optimization score is maintained with our 60-day 100% money-back guarantee.*
+We will also ensure your optimisation score is maintained with our 60-day 100% money-back guarantee.*